STU-GroupI/LiveMap-Web/README.md

 ```

 > For best results, use separate terminal windows for each `dotnet run` command so you can see the output from each service.

+## Tests
+To run the tests, please make sure that you have docker running on your machine.
+The tests use a testcontainer to boot up database instances per test group to keep the tests isolated from each other.
+This, however, does mean that the host machine will be running up to +-7 database instances at ones.
+Please make sure that your machine is able to handle these kinds of loads as the tests may be very slow on a low power machine.
+You could alternatively run the tests without parralelism enabled.
+On low power machines this is actually faster than running the tests in normal mode.